KDCinfo/snippets/kd_recall.md

 - Moved 'account removal' code from API (mobile) to POST (web) and refactored.
   - Because remove account is now a part of the preferences page, both web and mobile will split to their mirrored functionality, as is consistent with the rest of the project.
   - I thought the two could share this functionality---it was a poor and short-sighted decision.
 On a split-interface project such as this, we need structural code consistency!
-  - Yes, much of the code is duplicated, verbatim even, but merging code functionalities should be done as a whole, not piecemeal (and what's the ROI?)
+  - Yes, some of the back end code sections are duplicated, sometimes verbatim even, but merging code functionalities should be done as a whole, not piecemeal (and what's the ROI?)
   - A couple other refactors are in order as well (@TODO:).
-One in particular is moving the remaining throttle logic from the form handlers into the back end classes, as is done already in a couple places (and it's awesome!)
+One in particular is moving the throttle logic from back end form handlers to back end classes, as is done already in a couple places (and it's awesome!)
-- Fixed issue with verification found in error log.
+- Fixed issue with registration verification page found in error log.
 - Fixed issue with redirect not working after account removal.

+> 9-19-2020 [mobile]

+- Added cancel button to forgot/reset password pop-up.
+- Made hero image clickable (shows 'about' dialog).
+- Refactored entire 'submit()' function to better flow through the API responses.
+- Outsourced 'showInfoDialog' code as a static method in its own `auth_helpers` class.
+- Lots more research and relearning on the overall Provider package concepts.
+  - I'm now branching past just the authentication screen, and need a better understanding of the multi-provider routes I have setup.
+- Began playing with dark mode theme.
+Lots to do, but going to solely focus instead on preferences screen.